 Some people feel the rain.
 Others just get wet.

 Although it rains a lot in the months of the wet season, you can face the rain with a positive attitude if you just follow our 5 tips.

 5 tips how to face Bali’s rainfalls

 1. Rainfall season is between October and March

 Keep these months in mind, when you plan to visit Bali.
-The rain can be on some days more, on others less.
-Climate patterns of previous years don’t necessarily have to be repeated in the following years.
+On some days the rain can be more, on others less.
+Climate patterns of previous years don’t have to repeat necessarily in the following years.

 The rainy season has a great benefit: the prices of flights and accommodation are often lower and it’s less crowded.
 Especially the latter has a positive impact on the traffic.
 No more serious traffic jams.